How to Prepare for a Video Interview Like a Pro01 Apr, 20207 Minutes

-For your video interview, punctuality is crucial in the success of your performance.
-Make sure you give yourself ample time to check off the above steps so that no last-minute issues catch you off-guard before you interview starts.
+For your video interview, punctuality is crucial to the success of your performance.
+Make sure you give yourself ample time to check off the above steps so that no last-minute issues catch you off-guard before your interview starts.
 Tardiness still means the same thing whether in person or on video!

 11. Practice Makes Perfect